 During highly realistic production days, you will have the opportunity to demonstrate your skills in sub-editing, laying out pages, planning a news list and directing a team of reporters.

 The qualities we look for in applicants are evidence of news sense, a record of work attachment in the news business or other signs that you are committed to a career in journalism.
 An interest in news and current affairs is essential.

-Students are also expected to be able to type and must be willing to master shorthand to a speed of at least 100 words per minute.
+Students are also expected to be able to touch type and must be willing to master shorthand to a speed of at least 100 words per minute.